 Instruction and preparation for First Reconciliation and First Eucharist take place during second grade.
 In addition to classroom study, a parents’ guide and home workbook are included as part of the instruction.
 A workshop for each sacrament is held for the students and their parents as a meaningful preparation for the sacraments.

 Students in sixth grade prepare for Confirmation in a year long program that includes religious study, a mandatory Spirit Day Retreat, and the fulfillment of a service projects.
 The sacrament is celebrated in late winter or early spring of sixth grade during a special evening Mass at Sacred Heart.

 Throughout the school year, social outreach projects are conducted to benefit those in need from our local and global communities.
-These may include a blanket project for Children’s Hospital, food collection for various agencies, fund raising for disaster relief efforts, letter writing to military service personnel, visits to the elderly, donations to One Way Farm, etc. These efforts help to promote an atmosphere of charity within the school and a lifelong dedication to community service.
+These may include our monthly Dorothy Day Cupboard collection, pajama collections, a blanket project for Children’s Hospital, food collection for various agencies, fundraising for disaster relief efforts, letter writing to military service personnel, visits to the elderly, donations to One Way Farm, etc. Older students are invited to become members of Helping Hands, which focuses on social outreach projects.
+These efforts help to promote an atmosphere of charity within the school and a lifelong dedication to community service.

 Rooted in our belief that students are called to become stewards of our planet, a variety of ecological initiatives are in place.
 These include the recycling of plastic bags, aluminum cans, pop tops, lunch sacks, and drink boxes.
+Students in Grades 5-8 are invited to become a member of our Environmental Warriors Conservation Club.
+This club focuses on learning about and caring for God's creation through presentations, hands on learning, field trips, and even service projects.
 In addition, Sacred Heart participates in the Paper Retriever program that supports the school.